BillHertzing/BlazorExamples/README.md

 This repository will focus specifically on using the ServiceStack application to serve and interact with a Blazor application.
 The contents of this repository will be demonstration programs showing how to integrate Blazor with various ServiceStack features.
 These demos are simplified versions of the *ACE* application and it's Blazor GUI, which is in the *Ace* repository adjacent to this one.
 You will also find that the documentation here may refer to documentation found in the *ATAP.Utilities* repository, for further information regarding utilities  written to aid in the building and debugging of applications using Visual studio.

 # Getting Started
-Currently the only way to use these demos is to fork the repository and build the demos.
+Currently the only way to use these demos is to fork or clone the repository and build the demos.
 Here are some instructions on [how to fork a GitHub repository](https://help.github.com/articles/fork-a-repo/)

 # Building, Running, and Debugging these demos
 The [Common Documentation for all Demos]() has a section for [Building, Running, and Debugging]()